 These are the first steps in a long and comprehensive dialogue with the community to achieve a real shift away from the dominant use of the private car.

-We continue to engage with target groups in the community who may be affected more significantly by the designs, such as schools, businesses and disability groups.
-If you would like to speak with us about a specific area of the scheme please send an email to email@example.com.
+Once the programme has restarted, we will continue to engage with target groups in the community who may be affected more significantly by the designs, such as schools, businesses and disability groups.
+If you would like to speak with us about a specific area of the scheme, please send an email to email@example.com.

-Public consultation on the proposed designs will follow early in 2020, when everyone in the area will get a chance to comment again on the proposals and tell us what they think.
+Public consultation on the proposed designs will follow once the programme has re-started, when everyone in the area will get a chance to comment again on the proposals and tell us what they think.

 To stay informed on Liveable Crouch End, please contact the team directly.

 Page last updated:

 Tell us what you think about this page